-The Trustee has been unable to obtain the following information for this Implementation Statement despite requesting it from Scottish Widows during September 2023:
+The Trustee has been unable to obtain the following information for this Implementation Statement despite requesting it from Scottish Widows:

-- Voting statistics for the Capita Active Global Equity Fund. - The Atlas Flexible Pre-Retirement Fund's voting statistics have not been included in the voting statistics table as the fund includes Gilts and Bond funds.
-However all of the underlying equity funds (which make up a minority of the overall fund) are represented in the table.
+• Voting statistics for the Capita Active Global Equity Fund (see below).

+The Atlas Flexible Pre-Retirement Fund's voting statistics have not been included in the voting statistics table as the fund includes Gilts and Bond funds.
+However, all of the underlying equity funds (which make up a minority of the overall fund) are represented in the table.

 Scottish Widows has explained that due to a lack of engagement and response from Veritas Asset Management, the voting information for the Capita Active Global Equity Fund is unavailable.
-The Trustee is seeking urgent assurances from Veritas Asset Management that the required information will be available for the next reporting period.
-If those assurances cannot be obtained, the Trustee will have no option but to reconsider the ongoing appointment of the investment manager.
+If the Scheme was not in wind-up, the Trustee would have sought urgent assurances from Veritas Asset Management that the required information will be available for the next reporting period, and potentially reconsidered the ongoing appointment of the investment manager if these assurances could not have been obtained.